mbilalzafar/fair-classification/README.md

 1. The <a href="http://arxiv.org/abs/1507.05259" target="_blank">AISTATS'17 paper</a> [1]  proposes mechanisms to make classification outcomes free of disparate impact, that is, to ensure that similar fractions of people from different demographic groups (e.g., males, females) are accepted (or classified as positive) by the classifier.
 More discussion about the disparate impact notion can be found in Sections 1 and 2 of the paper.

-2. The <a href="https://arxiv.org/abs/1610.08452" target="_blank">WWW'17 paper</a> [2]  focuses on how to make classification outcomes free of disparate mistreatment, that is, to ensure that the misclassification rates for different demographic groups are similar.
+2. The <a href="https://arxiv.org/abs/1610.08452" target="_blank">WWW'17 paper</a> [2]  focuses on making classification outcomes free of disparate mistreatment, that is, to ensure that the misclassification rates for different demographic groups are similar.
 We discuss this fairness notion in detail, and contrast it to the disparate impact notion, in Sections 1, 2 and 3 of the paper.

 #### Dependencies